 Glossary: list of terms

 The below list provides the definition of soil related keywords (glossary).
-It will be continuously updated throughout the project lifetime.
-Each term will be also translated into 14 languages.
+It is continuously updated throughout the project lifetime.
+Each term is also translated into 8 languages.

 Alphabetical List of Terms